-Everything mentioned here is can be replaced or I can get rid of the account (except PAN).
+Everything mentioned here can be replaced (except PAN).
 I can also sue people responsible for it for damages.
 But in case of Aadhaar I can do neither.

-It’s also an interesting question.
-As part of this question you expect “a sensible discussion by all.” and ” constructive arguments”.
-Now go back to your introduction paragraph see if its sensible or constructive to call the critics as corrupt, middle men or corrupt.
+As part of this question you expect “a sensible discussion by all.” and “constructive arguments”.
+Now go back to your introduction paragraph see if its sensible or constructive to call the critics corrupt, middle men or extreme.

 To answer your question.
-There are many technologies that are built with the aim building the Nation.
+There are many technologies that are built with the aim of helping the nation.
 But not everything with good intention can benefit the people of this nation.
 We think the way Aadhaar & its ecosystem is today is not beneficial to Indians given the risks.
-Its also important to know technology can’t solve all problems.
+It’s also important to know technology alone can’t solve all problems.

 Hope my answers helped you.
 Ask more questions.